rtonk11/Rohit--CSGI/README.md

 2)Swagger UI dependency has been set up and the APIs can be viewed from http://localhost:8080/swagger-ui.html 3)Testing has been performed by using the Open API UI testing utilities and also by Postman.
 4)Sample file has been used from local machine to work upon.
+    Content of this file is -

+    My name is Rohit Tonk and I am 36 years old.
+    My wife name is Pragya tonk and my son's name is Shaurya Tonk.

 5)2 seperate functions are created for the below 2 tasks.

     Count Words Coding Assignment